vatpac-technology/sops/docs/client/cpdlc.md

 To utilise vatACARS for issuing PDC's, the controller must be logged into a VATPAC TCU, ADC, SMC or ACD position.

+!!!
+Note
+    If multiple controllers are present at one airport, the controller responsible for the ACD position will manage PDCs through vatACARS.

 After logging onto the VATSIM network, the controller should open the *Setup* window, fill in the relevent details, and click *Connect*

 <figure markdown>